ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/PythonPackages.md

 ~~~
 {: .language-python}

-By default *all* of the sumbodules will be imported so you can also access functions within `submod1` like this:
+By default *all* of the submodules will be imported so you can also access functions within `submod1` like this:
 ~~~
 import mymodule